 Get exclusive member benefits & effect social change.
 Join Today

 Initial symptoms of an HIV infection may also include night sweats, diarrhea, and skin rash.
-However, some people don’t show symptoms during the early stage.
+However, some people don’t show any symptoms during the early stage.

-HIV is a sexually transmitted disease.
+HIV is primarily a sexually transmitted disease.
 The virus can pass from person to person through contact with infected blood, semen, or vaginal fluids.
 Having unprotected sex with an infected partner increases your risk of infection.

 Other risk factors for HIV/AIDS include having a blood transfusion and sharing needles or syringes with an infected person.
 Infected mothers may pass the virus to their children during pregnancy or through breast-feeding.
 Although it remains a controversial topic, some studies suggest that uncircumcised men have a higher risk for HIV, according to the Mayo Clinic.

 If you’re sexually active or if you think you've been exposed to the virus, talk to your healthcare provider about testing.
 You can infect others with the virus even if you don't have symptoms of HIV.

 In order to determine if you have HIV, your provider may test your blood in order to look for antibodies specific to HIV.
 However, that initial round of testing may not detect the virus.
 It can sometimes take up to three months for an HIV antibody test to become positive.
 If you test negative, providers may recommend follow-up testing in a couple of months.
 They may also conduct a test that’s able to identify an HIV protein in newly infected people.